Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

-Methods like those used to prove Theorem \ref{T:C} yield a calculation of homotopy groups of equidimensional 2-component links of dimension at least 2 in the degree where graphing from spheres ceases to be surjective.
-Theorem \ref{T:E} appears as Theorem \ref{T:GraphingDim>1} in the main body.
+Next, methods like those used to prove Theorem \ref{T:B} yield a calculation of homotopy groups of equidimensional 2-component links of dimension at least 2 in the degree where graphing from spheres ceases to be surjective.
+Theorem \ref{T:D} is a slightly abbreviated version of Theorem \ref{T:GraphingDim>1}.

 \begin{mainthm} Suppose $1 \leq p \leq n-3$. \begin{itemize} \item[(a)] For 2-component links, consider the sequence of maps induced by graphing:

 If $p\geq 2$, then all the maps are isomorphisms, and these groups are isomorphic to